MajPaji/Pick-me-up/README.md

 14. the user can delete the product and the user will be redirected to all products page.
 The test results can be found in the following [link](/readme/test/test-14.jpg).

+### A user get a customized HTTP response for the errors 400, 403,404, 500

+15. The user tried to go to the endpoint which there is not URL defied for it, the proper 404 response showed on the page, which the user could be redirected to the home page.
+The test results can be found in the following [link](/readme/test/test-15.jpg).

 ## Website validation on different browser and mobile devices

 The website was tested on the following browsers with the above scenarios